elucian/bee/syntax/overview.md

 let a -= 1;   -- decrement value of a := 10

--- modify two variables using one constant let q, p := True;  -- modify value of q and p let x, y := 10.5;  -- modify value of x and y
+-- modify two variables using one constant let q, p := T;     -- modify value of q and p let x, y := 10.5;  -- modify value of x and y
 ```